UttU28/Send-Nutes/Azure.md

 # **Computing Options**

+## **Virtualization**
+-   All applications on same OS share all the same resources and may have conflicts of data or ports or anyhting.
+-   To overcome that we user **Virtualization**, it helps us have individual OS for each application.
 ## **Virtual Machines (VMs)**
 -   Provides **Infrasructure as a Code (IaaC)**
 -   VM Needs **Configuration, Updation and Management**.